ayush987goyal/angular4/README.md

 This is a repo containing all the projects I created while learning Angular.

-You can clone the repository or download any individual project and run the following command in the project directory and Node installed in your system
+You can clone the repository or download any individual project and run the following command in the project directory(with Node.js installed in your system)

 `npm install`